arrayfire/arrayfire-rust/README.md

 - [Download and install binaries][10]
 - [Build and install from source][1]

-To build arrayfire submodule available in the rust wrapper, you have to do the following.
+To build arrayfire submodule available in the rust wrapper repository, you have to do the following.

 ```bash
 git submodule update --init --recursive